justeattakeaway/pie/apps/pie-docs/src/components/text-input/code/code.md

 ```

 ## Types
-The text input accepts various values for the `type` property, allowing control over input behavior.
+The text input accepts various values for the `type` property, allowing control over input behaviour.
 These are mostly standard HTML input types.
 For most use cases, the default type of `text` will suffice.
 It is important to note that setting the type to `number` does not guarantee the prevention of non-numeric characters being entered.
-This behavior, which is consistent with native HTML inputs, allows some non-numeric characters such as `e`,`+`, `-`, and `.`.
+This behaviour, which is consistent with native HTML inputs, allows some non-numeric characters such as `e`,`+`, `-`, and `.`.

 While different types can influence the virtual keyboard on mobile devices, this can also be controlled using the `inputmode` property.